prooph/event-sourcing/docs/migration.md

 ## Snapshot Store

 The snapshot store is now a simple interface, see `Prooph\SnapshotStore\SnapshotStore`.
-The adapters are all removed and replaced by different snapshot store implementation, f.e. `Prooph\SnapshotStore\InMemorySnapshotStore`.
+The adapters have all been removed and replaced with different snapshot store implementation, f.e. `Prooph\SnapshotStore\InMemorySnapshotStore`.

 ## Aggregate Root